lemontron/lemontron/_posts/2025-01-01-software-guide.md

 categories: [guide]
 ---

-Lemontron's official config: Mainsail OS on a Raspberry Pi
+Lemontron's official config: Mainsail OS on a Raspberry Pi.

 ## Prepare the SKR Pico